psthomas/psthomas.github.io/README.md

 * Disqus comments load on a button click rather than automatically
 * Typography changes, mainly to the body text and navigation bar
 * Wider text field for the body
 * A variety of other style tweaks
+* Remove the Grunt build tool and dependancies.

 Here are the two commits showing the changes:
 [Deletions](https://github.com/psthomas/psthomas.github.io/commit/30b59fc6bb13ba3d1b471b216061fe1894aa7ba3),